Electrum9/FarnebackGPU/README.md

 $ python polyexp-Testing.py
 ```

 This will print out the times for how long each kernel call takes for each size images.
-It also shows the error stats on momentum calculations, and matrices A,B,C for Polynomial Expansion.
+It also shows the error stats on momentum calculations (Ic, Ix, Iy, Ixx, Ixy, Iyy), and matrices A,B,C for Polynomial Expansion.

 To test the Gaussian Pyramid: